Georgia Voting Information

 - Verify Voter Registration

 Absentee Ballot Process

 Request your ballot here.
 Absentee voting is available and no excuse is required.
-The last day to request an absentee ballot is Friday before the election (October 30, 2020).
 You can return your absentee ballot request form through the mail or in person.
 Voted ballots must be received by Election Day in order to be counted.
 You can sign up to track your absentee ballot on your Secretary of State website.
-Absentee ballots begin being counted on Election Day.
-Contact your local elections office for more information.

 You do not need to provide a reason to request an absentee ballot by mail.
 You may request an absentee ballot as early as 180 days before an election.
 Absentee ballots must be received by the county board of registrars by 7:00 p.m. on Election Day.
 You may fill out an absentee ballot request here.
 The application must be in writing and contain your mailing address, enough information to identify you as a voter, and the election in which you wish to vote.
 If you are physically disabled or living temporarily outside your county of residence, a close relative may apply for an absentee ballot for you.

 Overseas citizens and U.S. military personnel can find information on how to register to vote and request an absentee ballot at the Overseas Vote Foundation.Request your Ballot

 Campaign Finance Information

 For information on federal campaign contributions, please visit Open Secrets.